 Also, when it comes to compliance, play it safe; don’t collect more than the minimum amount of personal information necessary.
 In case of a data breach, notify customers immediately to avoid legal fallout later on.

 3. Hold your cloud provider’s feet to the fire

 You need to be clear about spelling out the accountability of your cloud service provider.
 The provider should be prepared to do its part, but you need to hold them responsible in order to ensure that your data is secured when breaches occur.

 Also, find out what they will do to make sure attackers can’t cross from another environment to corrupt or otherwise imperil your data.
 Similarly, if someone else gets hacked, how will the provider assure customers that nobody will be able to access your environment.

 None of this will offer ironclad guarantees that your cloud won’t get breached at some point.
 But it will put you ahead of the game and leave you well-prepared to mitigate the damage if and when that day of decision ever does arise.

-Learn more about securing your business on the AT&T Cybersecurity page, or dive deeper into the cloud on the AT&T Hybrid Cloud services page.
+Learn more about securing your business with Cybersecurity services, or dive deeper into Cloud Based Solutions.

 Share this with others